 Monsieur le Premier ministre,

-Je vous demande instamment de commuer la peine de mort prononcée contre Pannir Selvam Pranthaman et de mettre fin à toutes les exécutions dans le pays.
-Sa sentence capitale, comme celle de plusieurs condamnés à mort, a été prononcée en violation du droit international relatif aux droits humains et des normes associées, ce qui rendrait son exécution illégale et arbitraire.
+Je vous demande instamment d’intervenir en vue de commuer la peine de mort prononcée contre Pannir Selvam Pranthaman.
+La sentence capitale dans son affaire, comme dans celle de plusieurs condamnés à mort à Singapour, a été prononcée en violation du droit international relatif aux droits humains et des normes associées, ce qui rendrait son exécution illégale et arbitraire.

 Le droit international et les normes associées prévoient des restrictions au recours à la peine de mort afin d’empêcher toute privation arbitraire de la vie.
-Il est notamment interdit de l’imposer automatiquement, de l’imposer pour des infractions n’atteignant pas le seuil des «crimes les plus graves», notamment les infractions liées à la législation sur les stupéfiants, et de l’imposer au terme de procédures qui ne sont pas conformes aux plus hautes normes d’équité en la matière.
+Il est notamment interdit de l’imposer de manière automatique, pour des infractions n’atteignant pas le seuil des « crimes les plus graves », notamment les infractions liées à la législation sur les stupéfiants, et au terme de procédures qui ne sont pas conformes aux plus hautes normes d’équité en la matière.
 Cette affaire comporte des atteintes à toutes ces garanties.

-Je suis vivement préoccupé·e par le nombre élevé d’exécutions recensées à Singapour ces dernières semaines, quatre hommes ayant été pendus pour le seul mois de novembre.
-Bien que je m’oppose à la peine de mort en toutes circonstances, il est particulièrement inquiétant de noter un tel acharnement de pendaisons.
-Cela va à l’encontre de la tendance mondiale qui se détourne de ce châtiment cruel et de la réduction globale des exécutions enregistrée à Singapour ces dernières années.
-Singapour est l’un des cinq pays dont on sait qu’ils ont procédé à des exécutions pour des infractions liées aux stupéfiants en 2023.
+Je suis vivement préoccupé·e par le nombre élevé d’exécutions recensées à Singapour ces derniers mois : 12 hommes ont été pendus depuis début octobre 2024.
+Bien que je m’oppose à la peine de mort en toutes circonstances, il est particulièrement inquiétant de noter une telle frénésie de pendaisons.
+Cela va à l'encontre de la tendance mondiale qui se détourne de ce châtiment cruel et de la réduction globale des exécutions enregistrée à Singapour ces dernières années.
+Singapour est l’un des quatre pays dont on sait qu’ils ont procédé à des exécutions pour des infractions liées aux stupéfiants en 2024.
 Sa politique punitive en matière de lutte contre le trafic de stupéfiants a échoué s’agissant de réduire leur consommation et leur disponibilité dans le pays, et n’offre pas de protection efficace contre les dangers liés à la drogue.

 Dear Prime Minister,

-I urge you to immediately commute the death sentence imposed on Pannir Selvam Pranthaman and halt all executions in the country.
-His death sentence, like those of several others on death row, was im-posed in violation of international human rights law and standards, which would render his execution unlawful and arbitrary.
+I urge you to immediately intervene to commute the death sentence imposed on Pannir Selvam Pranthaman.
+The death penalty in his case, like those of several others on death row in Singapore, was imposed in violation of international human rights law and standards, which would render his execution unlawful and arbitrary.

 International law and standards set out restrictions on the use of the death penalty to protect against the arbitrary deprivation of life.
 These include the prohibition against imposing this punishment as a mandatory sentence; for offences that do not meet the threshold of the «most serious crimes», including drug-related offences; and after proceedings that do not meet the highest standards for a fair trial.
 Violations of all these safeguards are present in this case.

-I am alarmed at the high rate of executions recorded in Singapore in recent weeks, with four men hanged in November alone.
+I am alarmed at the high rate of executions recorded in Singapore in recent months, with 12 men hanged since the beginning of October 2024.
 While I oppose the death penalty in all circumstances, it is particularly disturbing to see such a relentless pursuit of hangings.
 This is at odds with the global trend away from this cruel punishment and the overall reduction in executions reported in Singapore in recent years.
-Singa-pore is one of only five countries known to have carried out executions for drug related offences in 2023.
+Singapore is one of only four countries known to have carried out executions for drug related offences in 2024.
 Punitive drug policies have failed to tackle the use and availability of drugs in the country, and offer no effective protection from drug-related harm.

-I call on you to immediately commute the death sentence of Pannir Selvam Pranthaman and establish an official moratorium on all executions, as a first critical step towards full abolition of the death pena-ty.
+I call on you to immediately intervene to remove the threat of execution and commute the death sentence imposed on Pannir Selvam Pranthaman, as well as establish an official moratorium on all executions, as a first critical step towards full abolition of the death penalty.

 Yours sincerely,

-Pannir Selvam Pranthaman is at risk of execution in #Singapore for drug trafficking, in violation of international law and standards– we call on @govsingapore to halt all executions and impose a moratorium on the death penalty as a first step towards abolition.
+We remain concerned that Pannir Selvam Pranthaman continues to face the threat of execution in #Singapore for drug trafficking, in violation of international law and standards.
+A hearing on his appeal has been set for 7 May.
+We call on @govsingapore to commute his death sentence and impose a moratorium on the death penalty as a first step towards abolition.

 #Singapore is one of a handful countries known to have carried out executions for drug-related offences in recent years – yet its punitive drug policies have failed to offer effective protection from drug-related harm. @govsingapore, halt all executions and commute Pannir Selvam Pranthaman’s #deathpenalty